elixir-europe/plant-brapi-to-isa/README.md

 Values that are supported by BrAPI but are not implemented in the given endpoint, will be filled in with `"NA in endpoint"`.

-## Limitations of ISA-tools

-Because Phenotyping is not a supported protocol in ISA-tools, we are forced to use nucleic acid sequencing as protocol_type to have an assay name column in the assay file.
-This is not following the MIAPPE standard, so it is needed to manually change this in the investigation file to Phenotyping.

 ## Validation
 The dumped ISA-tab files are automatically validated by the ISA-API using the [MIAPPE configuration files](https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/tree/v1.1/isaconfig-phenotyping/isaconfig-phenotyping-basic).
 This to ensure MIAPPE compliance.
 Check the generated validation_log.json file for more details.